KarolDuracz/scratchpad/MachineLearning/OpenAI stuff/README.md

 <h2>1.
 GPT-5 Coding Examples</h2>
 https://github.com/openai/gpt-5-coding-examples/tree/main - There's an interesting repo.
 It's meant to show how to create a prompt to achieve this effect, or perhaps provide inspiration.
 There are many interesting applications here.
 Each of them has an image.
 Here's a Python script that automatically creates a list of file names, searches the "screenshot_url" tag, and downloads the images to disk.
-As you can see in the screenshot.
+As you can see in the screenshot.<br/><br />
+- demo description: https://github.com/openai/gpt-5-coding-examples/tree/main/examples - Each .yaml file contains an explanation, and this Python script retrieves information based on those files, a list of those files.
+Specifically, it retrieves links from the screenshot_url tag.
+It creates a list and downloads them to local disk. <br />
+- working web app: https://github.com/openai/gpt-5-coding-examples/tree/main/apps - contains html files mainly with a running application.
 <br /><br />
 To avoid doing it manually, just download the information automatically, in this case screenshots.
 <br /><br />